 - 1. In case of student absence, a parent/guardian must call the School Office (708-422-8280) each day the student is absent.
 A parent or guardian may call before 7:30 a.m. and leave a voicemail message or anytime before 8:00am.
 Or email absence to attendance@mhrschool.com. - 2.
-MHR instructional time 8:10 a.m.- 2:40 p.m.
+MHR Instructional Time: 8:10 a.m.- 2:40 p.m.
 (6.5hrs/day.)
-Doors open at 8 a.m. - a.
+Doors open at 7:50 a.m. - a.
 Students are considered tardy if they are not in their seats ready to learn by 8:10. - b.
 Dismissal for K-8 is 2:45 p.m. - 3.
-If a teacher reports a student absent and a call from the parent/guardian has not been received by the school, Most Holy Redeemer School will try to contact the child's parent/guardian, as listed

-- on the child's Family Information card.
+If a teacher reports a student absent and a call from the parent/guardian has not been received by the school, Most Holy Redeemer School will try to contact the child's parent/guardian, as listed on the child's Family Information card.
 Parents/guardians are responsible for keeping children's Family Information cards updated with current information.
 If no contact has been made, MHR reserves the right to call the police for assistance. - 4.
 It is very important to keep your child home when he/she is sick.
 A child must be vomit-free and fever-free for a FULL 24 HOURS prior to the morning of returning to school.
 If there are symptoms of a communicable disease (reddened eyes, sore throat, fever, headache, rash) please do not expose other children to the possibility of sickness.
 If a child is sent home during the day due to illness, the child is expected to stay home the following day. - 5.
 Absences will be reflected on PowerSchool and the child's report card. - 6.
 A doctor's release is required for absence due to a communicable disease or any absence of 5 consecutive days. - 7.
 Students that are absent from school for any reason are not permitted to engage in any aspect of school sponsored programs for the remainder of that calendar day.
 If it is made known to the Principal that this policy was violated, the student will be barred from participation in any aspect of the school sponsored program for a period of one week. - 8.
 Students are required to make up any missed work while absent.
 Time limits on submitting missed work will be arranged by the child's individual teachers. - 9.
 Habitual tardiness will be reflected as needing improvement on the child's report card. - 10.
 Medical and dental appointments should be scheduled after school hours. - 11.
-It is important that all students are in attendance during the week of Aspire Testing and the week after.
-DO NOT SCHEDULE ANY VACATIONS, EARLY RELEASE OR APPOINTMENTS DURING THIS TIME.
+It is important that all students are in attendance during the weeks of each iReady Diagnostic Assessment and the week after. - 12.
+Students are to be excluded from school by October 15th if requirements for health examinations and immunizations have not been met.